Presbyterian Church | Dallas County Alabama | c. 1850s

 The front doors have been stolen, along with some other wood, and fixtures, but the structure is largely void of vandalism or significant structural damage.

 Somewhere down a dirt road far from home, something about standing here brings me a sense of connection to the people who built it.
-And while their lives, over 160 years ago, were obviously different than mine today, it gives me reverence to know that we stood before the same structure.
+And while their lives, over 160 years ago, were obviously different than mine today, it is powerful to be able to share the same space with them all these years later.